penguintutor/pyvlcb/README.md

 To install the library, as a submodule in your own git project repository, then enter your project directory and run:

+    ```bash
     git submodule add https://github.com/penguintutor/pyvlcb.git lib/pyvlcb
     pip install lib/pyvlcb

-If you subsequently want to get the latest version of the library run a git pull then use the pip install command again.

-_Important_ To use as a submodule you must create your own git project first and install within the project folder.
+*Note: To use as a submodule, you must create your own git project first and install within the project folder.
+To update, run `git pull` and repeat the pip install command.*

+---

 ## Library Reference